jouellnyc/Cloud-Wifi-Visibility/cloud-wifi-visibility/README.md

 ## Additional thoughts for the future

 Raspberry Pi A is a single point of failure.
-The cable modem has more than one ethernet port so it might be possible for me to set up both raspberry pi’s and share some sort of cluster IP -- or do a basic automated failover from one to the other.
+The cable modem has more than one ethernet port so it might be possible to set up both raspberry pi’s and share some sort of cluster IP -- or do a basic automated failover from one to the other.

-Also the cable modem is definitely a single point of failure -- I could  purchase another link from an ISP and then have the Raspberry Pi's dual path to both of the respective cable modems.
-For that matter I could possibly tether from my cell phone.
+ Also the cable modem is definitely a single point of failure -- purchasing another link from an ISP and then have the Raspberry Pi's dual path to both of the respective cable modems would be much better.
+For that matter one could possibly tether from a cell phone.

 Finally, an ansible script would make DR a breeze...